tradle/models/README.md

 ### interfaces

-opsional, array of interfaces.
+optional, array of interface models.
 They are not real interfaces, they are more like markers.
 We don't enforce inheritance of their properties.

-In model they will be added like this:
+In model they could be added like this:
 ```
 {
   "id": "tradle.TaggedIssue",